random689/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-If editing the student causes the address book to have duplicate students, the user will not be allowed to edit the student.
+If editing the student causes NewAddressBook to have duplicate students, the user will not be allowed to edit the student.
 </div>

 Examples:
-*  `editStudent 1 f/4Donkey e/johndoe@example.com` Edits the form class and email address of the 1st student to be `4Donkey` and `johndoe@example.com` respectively.
+*  `editStudent 1 f/4Donkey e/johndoe@example.com` Edits the form class and email address of the 1st student in the currently displayed student list to be `4Donkey` and `johndoe@example.com` respectively.
-*  `editStudent 2 em/901941341` Edits the emergency contact number of the 2nd student to be 901941341.
+*  `editStudent 2 em/901941341` Edits the emergency contact number of the 2nd student in the currently displayed student list to be 901941341.

 #### Find students by name : `findStudent`